vyapp/vy/BOOK.md

 ### Scroll one page down

-In NORMAL mode, open some big file then try pressing.
+In NORMAL mode, open some big file then try pressing:

     <Key-a>